MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Algorithm Design

 \subsection{Monotone Submodular Minimization under Combinatorial Constraints}

 Submodular Function Minimization (SFM) has been an important problem in combinatorial optimization.
-Since the 1970s, Edmonds \cite{edmonds2003submodular} has established many of the fundamental results.
-The unconstrained problem of SFM is known to be computable in polynomial time \cite{grotschel1981ellipsoid} \cite{cunningham1985submodular} and in strongly polynomial time \cite{iwata2001combinatorial} \cite{schrijver2000combinatorial}.
+The unconstrained problem of SFM is known to be computable in polynomial time \cite{grotschel1981ellipsoid} \cite{cunningham1985submodular}.
 However, SFM with constraints poses a formidable challenge in the field of combinatorial optimization.

-In the existing research, so far, there are only a limited number of problems of SFM with natural combinatorial constraints like cardinality lower bound, vertex cover, shortest path, perfect matching, and spanning tree, where the objective functions have submodular costs \cite{goemans2009approximating} \cite{svitkina2011submodular} \cite{iwata2009submodular} \cite{goel2009approximability} \cite{koufogiannakis2013greedy}.
-To better address the unique characteristics of our problem, this paper introduces novel problems of \emph{Monotone Submodular Minimization under Combinatorial Constraints}, defined as follows.
+To better address the unique characteristics of our problem, this paper introduces the novel reformulation \emph{Closed Neighborhood Minimum Steiner Tree}, defined as follows.